Ratcliff Highway murders: In media and popular culture

-The murders are mentioned (albeit with a supernatural element) in KJ Charles’s Magpie Lord series; in Peter Ackroyd's Dan Leno and the Limehouse Golem as a motivation of the murderer; in Arthur Conan Doyle’s first Sherlock Holmes novel, A Study in Scarlet; in Fergus Hume's The Mystery of a Hansom Cab; and in G.K.
-Chesterton's "Father Brown" stories, The Blue Cross and The Mirror of the Magistrate and Alison Goodman's novel The Dark Days Club.
+The murders are mentioned (albeit with a supernatural element) in KJ Charles’s Magpie Lord series; in Peter Ackroyd's Dan Leno and the Limehouse Golem as a motivation of the murderer; in Arthur Conan Doyle’s first Sherlock Holmes novel, A Study in Scarlet; in Fergus Hume's The Mystery of a Hansom Cab; in Alison Goodman's novel The Dark Days Club; and in G.K.
+Chesterton's "Father Brown" stories, The Blue Cross and The Mirror of the Magistrate.

 The murders are repeatedly referenced in Alan Moore's graphic novel From Hell, where Sir William Gull speculates that the murders were a false flag operation of sorts committed by the Freemasons in order to spur on the creation of the modern police force and thus further the organization's authoritarian agenda.

 The murders provided the backdrop for the first two episodes of the third series of British television drama Whitechapel in 2012.
 They were also given a fictionalised treatment in Lloyd Shepherd's first novel, The English Monster (2012).
 The murders are central to the story in David Morrell's thriller, Murder as a Fine Art, published in 2013.